v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

     correct, select the **Create group** button.

 22. Once the group is created, the **Dynamics CRM Project Team is created, but it isn't ready to use yet** page appears.
-Note the message that it may take up to two hours until you can send a message to this group.
+Note the message that it may take up to 2 hours until you can send a message to this group.
 Select **Close**.

 23. This should return you to the **Groups** page, which is currently displaying the **Dynamic Distribution list** tab.
-If **Dynamics CRM Project Team** does not appear in the list of dynamic distribution groups, refresh the page every few minutes until the group appears.
+If **Dynamics CRM Project Team** does not appear in the list of dynamic distribution groups, refresh the list (select the **Refresh** option on the menu bar) every few minutes until the group appears.

-24. Holly now wants to add Nestor Wilke as a co-owner of this group.
+24. Holly now wants to add Nestor Wilke as a co-owner of this Dynamics CRM project team group.
 Perform the same steps that you completed earlier when you added an owner to the Sales Department group.
 In this case, add **Nestor Wilke** as a co-owner of the **Dynamics CRM Project Team** group.

 25. This should return you to the **Groups** page, which is currently displaying the **Dynamic Distribution list** tab.
-Select the **Dynamics CRM Project Team**, and in the detail pane that opens for the group, select **Members**.
+Select the **Dynamics CRM Project Team**, and in the detail pane that opens for the group, select the **Members** tab. <br/>

-	**Note:** Instead of having two owners (Holly and Nestor), verify that only Nestor appears as the owner of the group.
+	**Important:** Instead of having two owners (Holly and Nestor), verify that only Nestor appears as the owner of the group.
 A dynamic distribution group is different from the other group types because it can only have one owner.
 So when you added Nestor as a group owner in the earlier step, what actually happened is that Nestor replaced Holly as sole owner of the group.

+26. Close the **Dynamics CRM project team** pane.

+27. Leave your browser and all tabs open for the next task.

 ### Task 3 - Upgrade Distribution Lists

 Organizations have typically relied on distribution groups in Exchange to communicate and collaborate with groups of people both inside and outside the company.
-However, Microsoft 365 Groups offer a more powerful solution for collaboration, and Adatum’s CTO wants to take advantage of this feature.
+However, Microsoft 365 groups offer a more powerful solution for collaboration, and Adatum’s CTO wants to take advantage of this feature.
 He has asked you to upgrade the company’s Sales Department distribution list to a Microsoft 365 group so that Adatum’s Sales staff can choose the people they want